 The Region List pop-up menu provides tools to search, select, sort, export, clear, and manage items in the Region List.

 To access the Region List menu:

-■ In the Edit window, click the Region List popup menu.
+In the Edit window, click the Region List popup at the top of the Region List.